antoshsha/RAG_traffic_rules/README.md

 - LLM (Language Model) judge evaluation: Evaluation of responses using a Language Model judge.
 - Examples of usage: Demonstrations of how to utilize the functions provided in this repository.

+## Usage
+- clone this repository
+- create a `data` directory in the project directory
+- paste all the data from [this](https://github.com/antoshsha/traffic_rules_questions_ua/) repository in your `data` directory.
-### Note: you must have `.env` file in the main directory of the project with Open AI key and Cohere AI key.
+- create `.env` file in your project directory with keys from Open AI and Cohere AI

+Good luck with exploring my project!